 4.)
 Don't push your friend to go to church.
 Instead, get curious about her absence.
 "We missed you.
 What kept you from coming to church today?
 Do you want to talk about it?"

 5.)
-Don't minimize their experience or try to make them feel better.
+Don't minimize your friend's experience or try to make them feel better.
 Comments such as, "You're so lucky.
 You get to sleep through the night."
 Or, "I wish I could go on vacation anytime." aren't helpful.
 Many folks don't sleep through the night, with or without a baby, and chances are your friend doesn't get to go on vacation anytime she wants.